AlexJReid/zigxll/HOW_IT_WORKS.md

 # How ZigXLL Works

-Way too much technical rambling about how this all works.
+Some technical rambling about how this all works.

 ## Overview